WaylonWalker/waylonwalker.com/pages/blog/how-i-kedro.md

 ## starship

 I use the starship prompt for my shell.
 It works well out of the box.
-It looks good and inclueds all of the information that I would ever need.
+It looks good and includes all of the information that I would ever need.

 ## tmux